sjp/ideas/README.md

 The [LockCheck](https://github.com/cklutz/LockCheck) program uses a good and reliable method for determining whether a file is currently in use and locked by another process.
 It is a good program, but this would be more useful as a library so that other applications can use it.

 This is currently possible to be referenced as a library but it is not ideal if there is an entry point present.
 Additionally packaging as a .NET Standard application would give the library broader appeal.

+## A .NET package for wrapping EnumDisplaySettingsEx

+What might be useful is an easy way of determining the refresh rate of monitors on Windows.
+The primary reason this would be useful is if you wanted to display something often, but throttle to a maximum of the display rate of the monitor as the user would not be able to see it otherwise anyway.

+See the [DEVMODE](https://msdn.microsoft.com/en-us/library/windows/desktop/dd183565(v=vs.85).aspx) `dmDisplayFrequency` field for getting the value of the monitor's refresh rate.